Good Academic Standing

 Students who fall below the level required for good academic standing are subject to the following actions:

-- Academic Warning.
-The first time degree candidates fail to attain the minimum cumulative GPA required, they receive an academic warning and must receive additional academic advising.
-They must attain the minimum cumulative GPA required by the end of the next spring term of attendance or be academically suspended.
-If no further academic action is taken, the student, upon graduation from Towson, may request that the Registrar's Office remove the academic warning notation from the student's transcript.
+Academic Warning - The first time degree candidates fail to attain the minimum CGPA required for good academic standing will receive an academic warning and must receive additional academic support as determined by the Office of Academic Advising, Retention, and Completion.
+They must attain the minimum CGPA required for good academic standing by the end of the next spring term of attendance or be academically suspended.
+If no further academic action is taken, the student, upon graduation from TU, may request that the Registrar's Office remove the academic warning notation from their transcript.
 Eligibility for housing, financial aid, and participation in intercollegiate athletics will be determined by the appropriate departments according to their established criteria.
-In accordance with policy, students who are readmitted on warning must also attain the minimum required GPA by the end of the spring term following readmission or be academically suspended.
+In accordance with policy, students who are reenrolled on warning must also attain the minimum required CGPA by the end of the spring term following reenrollment or be academically suspended.